-Each program is divided into several time segments of different lengths.
-(The Time/Segment Time display will show both the time remaining in the program and the time remaining in the current segment).
+Each heart rate program is divided into several time segments of different lengths.
+(The Time/Segment Time/Pace display will show both the time remaining in the program and the time remaining in the current segment of the program.)
 One target heart rate setting is programmed for each segment.
-The heart rate setting for the first segment will be shown in the flashing Current Segment column of the program display.
-The heart rate settings for the next several segments will be shown in the columns to the right.